curran/d3-rosetta/README.md

 WORK IN PROGRESS - NOT READY FOR USE

-## The Problem: Re-use D3-based logic across component frameworks
+## The Problem: Re-use D3 rendering logic across frameworks

 React, Svelte, Vue, Angular and other frameworks provide various solutions for state management and DOM manipulation.
 D3 provides data transormation utilities for data visualization and other uses, and can also manipulate the DOM.
 When a technical challenge in interactive data visualization is solved, ideally that solution an be re-used across various frameworks, thus avoiding the need to re-implement the solution multiple times for multiple frameworks.
 This is why `d3-rosetta` exists.